talorlik/docker-compose-and-jenkins-casc/README.md

 # docker-compose-and-jenkins-casc

-> [!INFO]
+> [!NOTE]
-> This repository demonstrates how to create a Jenkins server using Docker Compose and Jenkins Configuration as Code (JCasC).
-The setup includes plugins, and supports both ARM and AMD architectures.
+> This repository demonstrates how to create a Jenkins server using Docker Compose
+> and Jenkins Configuration as Code (JCasC).
+The setup includes plugins, and supports
+> both ARM and AMD architectures.

 ## Features